Sakura thought she was out of tears.

 Yes mother, she said.
 But there were no more tears to give, and eventually her mother left her alone.

 It was easier when she was old enough to leave.
 When she could go from planning to action, didn’t have to pretend anymore.
 Just another few months to find the right pokemon.
 To train them without using their pokeball, after the initial capture.
-To give them the right commands and training, to overwhelm the initial conditioning.
+To give them the right commands to overwhelm the initial conditioning.